mhajjar36/Shortcuts/README.md

 * command + shift + g

 Copy file path in Finder
-* right click or two finger click file on finder
+* right click or two finger click a file on finder
 * while in right-click menu hold down the OPTIONS key
 * select copy "file" as pathname